fbngrm/honeycomb-js/README.md

 **Honeycomb Tesselation**

-My Gimp skills are not the best so this is not very precise.
+This is not very precise ~ my Gimp skills are not the best :-)

 <img src="source-images/readme/05.png" width="550"></img>